Breaking News: Carmelo Anthony To Oklahoma City Thunder---Trade Official On Monday

 The Knicks are receiving frontcourt help by receiving Kanter.
 Kanter averaged 14.3 points and 6.7 rebounds per game.
 Kanter was the Thunder most productive player off the bench, Kanter sparked the bench while nobody else on the second unit can give them a spark.

 McDermott averaged 6.6 points per game, but he’s a threat point threat that the Knicks needs off the bench.
+After losing Justin Holiday, New York will offer McDermott the same role they offered Holiday.
+Dougie coming off the bench will be significant if he could be efficient with the long ball.

+The Knicks are expected to waive Chasson Randle to make room for roster space according to Yahoo Sports.

+Sources: Knicks plan to waive guard Chasson Randle to create roster space for Carmelo Anthony trade.

 [Featured Image by Elsa/Getty Images]